 Before starting treatment, talk with your doctor about possible side effects.
 Ask:

-The next section in this guide is Follow-up Care.
-It explains the importance of checkups after cancer treatment is finished.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Follow-up Care and Monitoring.
+It explains the importance of check-ups after you finish cancer treatment.
+Use the menu to choose a different section to read in this guide.